 Coordinating and notifying of add-on services not included in the daily rate; and

-Collecting applied income.
+Assistance with collection of applied income.

-Business Office manager (BOM) is responsible for collecting applied income.
+NF Business Office manager (BOM) is responsible for collecting applied income.

-The BOM can notify MCO service coordinator if he/she has made two unsuccessful collection attempts.
-The BOM’s is to educate the resident and his/her responsible party on the rules regarding payment of applied income to the NF and the potential ramifications of not doing so.
-The MCO service coordinator may reinforce the BOM's education regarding payment of applied income to ensure the member understands.
+The BOM can notify MCO service coordinator if he or she has made two unsuccessful collection attempts.
+The MCO SC’s role is to educate the resident and his or her responsible party on the rules regarding payment of applied income to the NF and the potential ramifications of not doing so.
 If a member participating in the STAR+PLUS Home and Community Based Services (HCBS) program is admitted to an NF, the NF service coordinator must notify the Program Support Unit (PSU) within three business days of the admission using Form H2067-MC, Managed Care Programs Communication.

 1220 Service Coordinators and Waivers Serving Members with Intellectual or Development Disabilities